Does this sound like you?

 Second item: fix and support your adrenals.
 Read all about that here.
 You can add in an adaptogenic herbal formula or tonic, but rejuvenating adrenals really has to do with fixing the stress in your life and sleeping well.
 I’ve been doing this work long enough to know that you can pop all the supplements you want, but if you’re not sleeping and dealing with your stress, you’re not gonna get better.
 Read this post on how to change your lifestyle to support healing.

 Third item: mind your mitochondria!
 You’ll need B vitamins, amino acids, CoQ10, and minerals predominantly.
 This looks like plenty of protein, lots of veggies and antioxidants (think bright colors), and maybe a fatty acid supplement.
 Think anti-inflammatory diet, but you can add grass fed red meat once or twice weekly.
 It’s an excellent source of zinc and carnitine, a key amino acid for fat burning.
 This supplement is great to nourish the mitochondria and help you burn fat.
 Branched chain amino acids (BCAAs) are excellent as well.
 Whey protein from grass fed cows is a rich source of BCAAs.
 I recommend an organic acids profile test to let you know any deficiencies.
 It’s the best test you can use to show you just how tired and depleted your mitochondria are and help you customize a treatment protocol.
+Get it here (last one on the menu).

 It’s also worth mentioning that if you have digestive issues such as bloating, reflux, chronic constipation, or yeast/fungal issues, you should get a stool test to see if you have dysbiosis or gut issues that can be a constant stressor on your system.